API security · private pilot

 - Authentication and webhook verification contract.

-- Retention and deletion requirements worksheet.
+- Security and operational requirements worksheet.

 - Acceptance corpus and result-review plan.